Third World (band): 1970s

+1980s

 Third World's greatest success came in the late 1970s and early 1980s, peaking with their cover version of The O'Jays' "Now That We Found Love" from their third album Journey to Addis.
 After its initial recording, the single was remixed at the behest of Island Records Special Projects division head, Alex Masucci, with new vocals and an uptempo beat.
 "Now That We Found Love" became a hit single on both sides of the Atlantic in 1978, reaching the top 10 in the UK.
 Journey to Addis became a top thirty hit album in the UK.

 They had first met Stevie Wonder in Jamaica in 1976, and the single prompted him to perform with them at the Reggae Sunsplash festival in 1981 in the wake of Bob Marley's death, playing his tribute to Marley, "Master Blaster".
 Third World went on to perform several times at the festival, and they also took part in the "Reggae Sunsplash USA" tour in 1985.
 Wonder also wrote, along with Melody A McCully, their 1982 hit "Try Jah Love", which brought them further exposure in North America.
 They were also guests during the third season of SCTV.

-Amid claims of artistic differences "Carrot" split from the band in the mid-1980s.
-The resulting five-piece band then went on to record more commercial tunes such as "Sense of Purpose", "Reggae Ambassador", "Forbidden Love" and "Committed".